Skip to Content

 Mobile/Motorized Refreshment Vehicles are prohibited from operating within residential areas between the hours of 10 p.m. and 7 a.m.
 Mobile/Motorized Refreshment Vehicles are only permitted to operate on highways abutting residential zones for a longer period if the highway is closed due to a permitted special event and the Mobile/Motorized Refreshment Vehicle has written consent from the special event permit holder.

-Are there proximity restrictions for businesses?
+Are there proximity restrictions for operating near businesses?

 • Cannot operate on any lot without the consent of the property owner